BenedikteEva/miniProjectPart1-2/eksamensspoergsmaal/SPG09.md

 ### Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API (not on the production database)

-mongodb mongoose schemas facade metoder og herunder queries samt test af facader og testdatabase og dbsetup .
+Mongodb mongoose schemas facade metoder og herunder queries samt test af facader og testdatabase og dbsetup.